easybuild-org/EasyBuild.FileSystemProvider/README.md

 ```

 > [!WARNING]
-> At the time of writing, `RelativeFileSystemProvider` does not watch you filesystem for changes.
+> At the time of writing, `RelativeFileSystemProvider`/`AbsoluteFileSystemProvider` does not watch you filesystem for changes.
 To refresh changes, you can do one of the following:
 > * Restart the IDE
 > * Make a change to RelativeFileSystemProvider<"."> to force a refresh
 > * Rebuild the project